mikeyp/mikeyp.net/_posts/2012-04-10-why-default-escaping-makes-sense.md

 >Again, I don't see how that's more secure than our current system; in our current system, we generally don't ask the person coding HTML in a template file to make these kinds of security decisions at all, but rather we pre-sanitize all common/documented variables for them.

 In my recent work with node.js/jade and Rails 3 (with either ERB, HAML, or Slim) I've used quite a few auto-escaping template systems, and its one of the things I miss the most when coming back to Drupal work.
-To explain why I fid it so valuable I've prepared a couple of short examples, that although somewhat contrived, adequately demonstrate the issue.
+To explain why I find it so valuable I've prepared a couple of short examples, that although somewhat contrived, adequately demonstrate the issue.

 Say I've got a straight PHP template that looks something like this: